Meowlory3579/note-taker/README.md

 WHEN I click on the "New Note" button in the navigation at the top of the page, THEN I am presented with empty fields to enter a new note title and the note’s text in the right-hand column and the button disappears.

 ## Credits
-Starter Code sourced from: https://github.com/coding-boot-camp/miniature-eureka
+Starter Code sourced from: https://github.com/coding-boot-camp/miniature-eureka | Delete request help from: https://www.youtube.com/watch?v=00NNuZHF56A